 Claiming new style ESA

 You’ll need to show that your medical condition makes it difficult to work – this is called 'limited capability for work'.
-If you haven’t already, ask your GP or the doctor who's treating you for proof you’ve got limited capability for work.
-This is called a 'fit note'.
-If they won’t give you a fit note, get help from your nearest Citizens Advice.
+If you have a ‘fit note’ from your doctor saying you have limited capability for work you should include it.

-You don’t need a fit note to show you’ve got limited capability for work if you’ve got an isolation note.
+You don’t need a fit note to show you’ve got limited capability for work if you’re either: